 Maryna Z.

-Maryna Z. over 4 years ago Mohsin AR
+Maryna Z. about 5 years ago Mohsin AR

 Hi!
 Based on our research, food delivery apps like FoodPanda generate profits via home delivery fees that they charge ;)